 In addition to conducting school choirs, Bledsoe has sung as a soloist and in choral groups.
 Some of his most memorable experiences occurred in the Los Angeles area when he taught at Lynnwood Academy.
 During that time he sang in the Mitzelfelt Chorale, the Los Angeles Master Chorale, conducted by Robert Shaw, and under Charles Hirt of the University of Southern California.
 He also sang with choral groups in concerts presented by the Los Angeles Orchestra.

-Most recently, Bledsoe works closely as head organist with Evan Chesney, minister of music at the Forest Lake Seventh-day Adventist Church.
-Beginning when he was teaching at MPA, he has held Sunday church music positions.
+Most recently, Bledsoe worked closely as head organist with Evan Chesney, minister of music at the Forest Lake Seventh-day Adventist Church.
+Beginning when he was teaching at MPA, he held Sunday church music positions.
 While at MPA, he served at Trinity Episcopal Church in nearby Asheville, and when the Bledsoes moved to Florida, he played for many years at a Presbyterian church in the area.
-More recently, he serves as assistant organist and choir soloist at the Anglican Cathedral in Oviedo, Florida.
+More recently, he served as assistant organist and choir soloist at the Anglican Cathedral in Oviedo, Florida.

 Margaret Jo died in 2012.
 J.D. died February 6, 2022 in Windermere, Florida.
 He was survived by his son, David and his wife Diane, and a grandchild.

 Sources: Interviews/Conversations, J. D. Bledsoe, October and November 2007; Letter with enclosures, 26 November 2007; Obituary, Southern Tidings, May 2022, 30.